Kentucky Kingdom: History

-Foundation (1977–87)
+Foundation

 Planning and construction

 The Kentucky State Fair Board released a long-range master plan for the redevelopment and expansion of the Kentucky Fair and Exposition Center grounds on March 24, 1977, which included the construction of a theme park.
 The Fair Board suggested that the park should be divided into three sections: a turn-of-the-century village, a Daniel Boone town and a "unit devoted to Kentucky's mining industry."
-A few years later, the fair board began looking for a developer who could operate the planned park, and on November 21, 1985, signed a contract with Kentucky Entertainment Limited, headed by Dallas businessman Michael Jenkins.
+Several years later, the Fair Board began searching for a developer who could operate the planned park.
+On November 21, 1985, they signed a contract with Kentucky Entertainment Limited, headed by Dallas businessman Michael Jenkins.

 On December 13, 1985, at a press conference attended by Kentucky governor Martha Layne Collins and Louisville mayor Jerry Abramson, Kentucky Entertainment Limited and the Fair Board announced plans for Kentucky Kingdom, a 13-acre theme park focused on Kentucky's history and culture that would open in 1987.
 Construction began on March 28, 1986, with a team of mules and a 60-year old plow breaking the first ground at a ceremony that was also attended by Governor Collins and Mayor Abramson.
 On May 16, 1987, more than 6,000 Girl Scouts and their relatives were allowed to preview the park a week before opening.
 Most of the reviews were negative, as visitors complained about long lines and poor crowd control, many believed that the park was too small to accommodate large crowds.